Navid200/xDrip/docs/Updates.md

 #### **Do I need to update?**
 If everything is working fine, you don't have to update.
-But, if you experience problems, it's best to at least update to the current stable release.
+But, it's best to at least update to the current stable release.
 <br/>

 ---